 |Tire tread patterns|

-Patent search for a design
+Is a patent search for a design patent recommended?

 What is a poor man’s patent?